 Creating an account is easy.
 You can list your business with WhatsApp business.
 Also, there is one more option called the WhatsApp API.

 You can use this feature if you already have a website or application.

 You can integrate the WhatsApp API on your platform and you can directly interact with your users or customers.

-You can mention your products catalog on WhatsApp for business Application.
+You can mention your product catalog on WhatsApp for Business Applications.

 WhatsApp for business charges for API model:

 Yes!
-If you’ll try to figure out the platform like MakeMyTrip, Wish, Booking.com, UrbanClap, etc.
+If you try to figure out the platforms like MakeMyTrip, Wish, Booking.com, UrbanClap, etc..